cx-duan/speaking-analysis-demo/README.md

 # Demo - Talk Time and Talk Speed Analysis

 ## Description:
 This demo was put together to showcase possible applications of AssemblyAI's API.
 Processing the JSON file returned after processing audio, a user can display an analysis of the speaker's total talk time and speaking speed.
-There is also recommendations based on the speed of talking by the user and overall showcases a practical application of AssemblyAI's API for speech anaylsis.
+There is also recommendations based on the speed of talking by the user.

+Overall this showcases a practical application of AssemblyAI's API for speech anaylsis.

 File contains:
 - YouTube video that is the subject of transcription